alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-28-refutation-upon-ahlul-bidah-and-deviation.md

 category: [fatwas,refutals,manhaj,sects]
 locale: en
 lang: en
-excerpt: "The refutations upon the people of innovation are from Jihad in the path of Allah.
+summary: "The refutations upon the people of innovation are from Jihad in the path of Allah.
 They are from safeguarding the Shari’ah from having other than it attached to it."
 translated_by: Maaz Qureshi
 muftis:
   shaykh: